Biological Pest Control and Integrated Pest Management

 Lifestyle

 Adult female mites lay single eggs onto leaf hairs, and these eggs hatch after 2-3 days into larvae.
-All mobile stages are predatory, and they will feed on eggs, juveniles and adults of spider mites.
-As temperatures decrease, and days become shorter, in early autumn the mites will enter into a diapause so they can successfully survive winter conditions.
-They are reported to become active again as early as January but that depends on temperatures and food availability.
+All mobile stages are predatory, and they will feed on spider mite eggs, juveniles, and even adult spider mites.
+As temperatures decrease and days become shorter, in early autumn, these beneficial insects will enter into a diapause so they can successfully survive winter conditions.
+They are reported to become active again as early as January, but that depends on temperatures and the available of food like spider mites.

 Benefits